 1. Two Truths and a Lie

 This is one of my favourites is two truths and a lie.
 The students write down three things they did in the holidays.
 Two are actual events, and one has to be a lie.
 You can set it up, so the class rotate in small groups reading out their activities, or you could do it as a whole class sharing time.
 The class love guessing yours, so get in on the action!
 Additionally, students can share their two truths and lie during transitions throughout the day.

 2. Refresher on Teamwork

-I find it is helpful to recap over what makes a great classmate.
+I find it helpful to recap what makes a great classmate.
 I like to divide a large piece of poster paper into four quadrants.
 A great classmate is…, says…, can…, is not.
 After a quick discussion on lesson expectations, I break the students into pairs, and they have to complete four sticky notes, one for each of the quadrants.
 Then we come back together as a class and share our findings.
-It is an excellent refresher on the students to remind themselves and each others son how who we respectfully and kindly treat one another.
+It is an excellent refresher for the students to remind themselves and each other how we respectfully and kindly treat one another.

 3. Get Writing

 Another activity to do related to holidays is getting the students to complete a written recount about one day or multiple events in their holidays.
 I used this activity after our last holidays, and it was an excellent opportunity to focus on different sentence openers/time connectives used when writing a recount.
 My Year 3s did a splendid job with their writing, and our 3D displays are still hanging in our classroom, attracting comments from visitors to our room.
 Our recount templates are available to you, and we have included alternative versions for different age groups and varied terminology to cater to schools worldwide.

 Want to mix up your back to school writing?
 Reverse this task and ask your students to write about what they think YOU got up to during the holidays.
 Students love the opportunity to get creative when writing about their teacher!

 4. Holiday Bingo